DrDanicka/trading_strategy_tester/docs/llm/index.md

-# Large Language Model Integration
+# Large Language Models Integration

-The project integrates with Large Language Models (LLMs) to help generate and optimize trading strategies from natural language descriptions.
+The project integrates with Large Language Models to help generate and optimize trading strategies from natural language descriptions.

 Two main techniques are used: